prestodb/presto/presto-docs/src/main/sphinx/connector/hive-security.rst

 The default security configuration of the :doc:`/connector/hive` does not use authentication when connecting to a Hadoop cluster.
-All queries are executed as the user who runs the Presto process, regardless of the user who submits the query.
+All queries are executed as the user who runs the Presto process, regardless of which user who submits the query.

 The Hive connector provides additional security options to support Hadoop